Asia-Pacific nations pledge growth, fret over economy

 Despite concern about Europe's debt problems, APEC welcomed European leaders' attempts to resolve the crisis.

-International Monetary Fund Managing Director Christine Lagarde, who arrived for the last day of the summit, also signaled support for a European Central Bank plan to staunch the crisis with unlimited bond purchases.
+International Monetary Fund Managing Director Christine Lagarde, who arrived for the last day of the summit, also signalled support for a European Central Bank plan to staunch the crisis with unlimited bond purchases.

 She expressed an interest in the IMF playing a role in the design and monitoring of the ECB plan, under which the central bank would stand ready to buy sovereign debt with maturities of up to three years in return for a bailout deal.